-Ismini Lourentzou joined the Virginia Tech Department of Computer Science as an assistant professor in Spring 2021.
+Ismini Lourentzou joined the Virginia Tech Department of Computer Science as an assistant professor in Spring 2021 and is core faculty at the Sanghani Center.

 Her primary research interests are in the areas of machine learning, artificial intelligence, data science, and natural language processing.
 Lourentzou’s work centers around machine learning challenges related to data — for example, learning with limited imperfect supervision, multimodal representation learning, and sequential decision making.